-Hands-on and demonstration classes are offered in the school, located outside the 8th floor elevator bank in Macy’s Herald Square department store.
+Hands-on and demonstration classes are offered at the school, located on the 8th-floor elevator bank in Macy’s Herald Square department store.
 Best of all, you don’t have to know a spatula from a slotted spoon to enjoy the hands-on classes or appreciate the exquisite food that follows the demonstrations.

 Close Encounters of the Culinary Kind

 Jacques Pepin, Wolfgang Puck and many of the top restaurant chefs in New York City have given classes here, notes owner and director Salvatore Rizzo.
 Rizzo, who was previously with the James Beard Foundation, has been operating the school since 2008.